-A student's progress towards graduation is dependent upon the number of courses which he/she has satisfactorily completed.
+A student's grade level classification is dependent upon the number of courses which he/she has satisfactorily completed.
 Credit is given for each course for which a grade of "60" or higher is earned.
-The suggested minimum credit requirements for maintaining progress toward graduation is as follows:
+The minimum credit requirements for attaining each grade is as follows:

-- 10th Grade 5 credits

-- 11th Grade 10 credits

-- 12th Grade 15 credits
+10th Grade - 5 credits 11th Grade - 10 credits 12th Grade - 15 credits